burdiuz/js-event-dispatcher/README.md

 ```

 ## Usage
-`Note: In browser you have to use EventDispatcher.default path to get access to EventDispatcher class, because its exported as ES2015 module`
+`Note: When used directly in browser you have to use "EventDispatcher.default" path to get access to EventDispatcher class, because its exported as ES2015 module`

 EventDispatcher distribution package is wrapped into UMD wrapper, so it can be used with any AMD module loader, nodejs `require()` or without any.
 To start using EventDispatcher, just instantiate it on its own